asaiapalacios/ctd-react-sparrow/README.md

 ### Features
 - Responsiveness for desktop, laptop and mobile
-- Accessibility labels when mouse hovers over the 'Contact' button and 'Home' button
+- Accessibility, descriptive labels when mouse hovers over the 'Contact' button and 'Home' button
 - Button background-color change when mouse hovers over 'LET'S JAM'
-- Upon clicking this call-to-action button, a scroll-down sliding behavior occurs to direct the user to the 'Jam List'
+- Upon clicking this call-to-action button, a scroll-down sliding behavior occurs to redirect the user to the 'Jam List' section
 - Here, in the text field, user can jot down their fave song.
-By pressing the '+ Add Song' button or by hitting the Enter keyboard, user's song list is displayed (Note: button is disabled if no song is typed in the text field)
+By pressing the '+ Add Song' button or by hitting the Enter keyboard, user's song list is displayed.
+Note: button is disabled if no song is typed in the text field

 <p align="center">
   <picture>